faris-amer/site/src/content/blogs/man.md

 There's a column in The Atlantic called 'Dear James' where readers ask James questions.
 [One reader asks](https://www.theatlantic.com/culture/2025/10/dear-james-male-friends-nongrowth-mindset/684552/?utm_source=facebook&utm_medium=paid&utm_campaign=2025_Content_FullPlacements_Prospecting_Sales_Standard&utm_content=102025_DearJamesGuyFriends_NA_NA_LearnMore&utm_term=FullPlacement_Advantage&referral=FB_PAID&utm_id=6754888483877&fbclid=PAZXh0bgNhZW0BMABhZGlkAAAGM9cvYT1zcnRjBmFwcF9pZA81NjcwNjczNDMzNTI0MjcAAadPRcwqwZYTkaOsCxCDRSOOGDOp9hBhVBcQpe-gZy268kzTj6Uy2BbhCMO_pQ_aem_5_guDF-xGWJv4krb1E7oOA&campaign_id=6754888483877&ad_id=6819593294477):

-*Dear James,*
+>Dear James,
+><br/>
+><br/>

-*Every Thursday for the past decade, I’ve sat with the same group of guys for a beer after work.
+>Every Thursday for the past decade, I’ve sat with the same group of guys for a beer after work.
 I don’t think any of them has changed a bit in 10 years.
 Nothing.
 They’ve done nothing to grow themselves or their talents.
 Each one of them, if they were to die today, would get nearly the same eulogy: Nice man.
 Worked hard.
 Loved his children.
 Nothing wrong with any of that.
-Or is there?*
+Or is there?
+><br/>
+><br/>

-*I love them—and also admit that I’m judging them.
+>I love them — and also admit that I’m judging them.
 I can’t help wondering if they feel any compulsion to better themselves, to help their neighbors, to serve others.
-What do you think is our obligation to think of people beyond ourselves?*
+What do you think is our obligation to think of people beyond ourselves?

 James responds:

-*Dear Reader,*
+>Dear Reader,
+><br/>
+><br/>

-*Here’s a question for you.*
+>Here’s a question for you.
+><br/>
+><br/>

-*Do you really love these guys?
+>Do you really love these guys?
 Do you appreciate each one in his radiant singularity, while knowing in your heart that behind and beyond this singularity you share the same immortal, compassionate essence?
 Can you look at any one of your buddies holding a beer and getting louder (or quieter) as the evening progresses, and recognize his struggle as a child of God in a fallen world?*
+><br/>
+><br/>

-*Probably not, right?
-Because if you loved them like that, you’d know that plenty has happened in their lives in 10 years, and that they have most certainly changed or been changed.*
+>Probably not, right?
+Because if you loved them like that, you’d know that plenty has happened in their lives in 10 years, and that they have most certainly changed or been changed...
-*...*

 The reader can't possibly fathom anyone around him grown, changed, experienced things, even after over a decade of knowing these guys.
 Why is it this way?
 Are they ignorant, or have they just never been shown anything to the contrary?